patnr/FM/README.md

 Cooler yet, the very same method can be used to figure out the best way to, say, move your bed through the maze that is your house!
 All you need is to make a 3D speed map model of the house, and set F=0 wherever there's a wall.
 However, since the bed is not a point, but an object with a finite size, you might want to add some complexity -- increasing the dimensionality of your model to 5D.
 The two new dimensions will be used to specify the orientation of the bed (elevation and azimuth).
-Now the speed map is a function of five variables: F(x,y,z,
+Now the speed map is a function of five variables: F(x,y,z,θ,ϕ).

-θ**,** ϕ).
 So, say you're in a narrow hallway.
 Then F=1 for most values of θ and  ϕ, except when the bed would crash with the walls, in which case F=0.
 Also, you might want to slow down (by lowering F) when you're in a tight spot, to reflect the fact that progress will be slower.
 In the end, you run a ray tracer backwards, which will give you the fastest/optimal way of moving the bed out of the apartment.